Inside the Center for Advanced Visual Studies Special Collection.

 cavs special collection

-The Special Collection of the Center for Advanced Visual Studies (CAVS) is the repository of a 40 year history of collaborative and time-based productions generated by or related to the tenure of nearly 100 internationally recognized artist-fellows.
+The Center for Advanced Visual Studies Special Collection (CAVSSC) is the repository of a 40 year history of collaborative and time-based productions generated by or related to the tenure of nearly 100 internationally recognized artist-fellows.
 The collection includes photos, books, posters, documents, films, videos and audio tapes of great historical significance.

 The Program in Art, Culture, and Technology (ACT) is custodian of the CAVS Special Collection.
 In this capacity, ACT is responsible for the preservation and cataloging of the materials in the collection.
 In addition, ACT would like to make the materials more accessible to scholars and artists, creating a “living archive” that can continue to actively engage in documenting contemporary art.